-A. Concentration/SAC Title:
+Concentration/SAC Title:

+A.

 Or

-Minor Title:
+Min or Title:

-B. Applicable Major:
+В. App blicable Major:

-- C. Department:
+C. Dep partment:

-- D. The following information must be included in all proposals.
-Please examine the proposal and check each item here to indicate that it is included.
+doul item ble-si following information must be included in all proposals.
+Please examine the proposal and check here to indicate that it is included.
 Each item should be numbered and in correct order.
-Twelve double-sided copies of the proposal must be submitted to the GSC.
-Email Word documents to UCC as an attachment to: underged@uncg.edu
+Twelve ded copies of the proposal, including original signature page, must be submitted to the mail Word or PDF documents to UCC as an attachment to: underged@uncg.edu

+) 1.

-- () 1.
-Requested action (new, delete, moratorium); changes to specific courses must be submitted on separate Routine Change Form
+() , 1. separate Routine Change Form

-- () 2.
-Rationale
+(2. Rationale

-- () 3.
 Educational objectives

-- () 4.
 For whom planned

-- () 5.
+() 5.
 Program description

-- () 6.
+() 6.
 Requirements

-- () 7.
+() 7.
 Catalog text (include complete concentration/minor requirements as they are to be published in catalog)

-- () 8.
+() 8.
 Implementation date

-- () 9.
-Consultation with other departments
+() 9.
+Consultation with other departments (attach Form B, Course/Program Consultation)